aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 First, create a map onto which you want to add the location search UI component.
 See the guide on [creating and displaying maps](~/lib/geo/maps.md).

-Use the same `region` that you chose in the `amplify-cli` setup.
-This can also be found in your `aws-exports.js` file

 The location search UI component (`maplibre-gl-geocoder`) requires a "geocoding API" to facilitate location-based search. `AmplifyGeocoderAPI` is geocoding API that is integrated with Amplify Geo.
 To define your own "geocoding API", see [AmplifyGeocoderAPI](https://github.com/aws-amplify/maplibre-gl-js-amplify/blob/main/src/AmplifyMapLibreGeocoder.ts).

 Finally, add the location search UI component (`MaplibreGeocoder`) to the map.